voxel51/fiftyone/docs/source/teams/installation.rst

     export AZURE_CREDENTIALS_FILE=/path/to/azure-credentials.ini
     export AZURE_PROFILE=default  # optional

-3. Provide your Azure credentials on a per-session basis by setting any set of environment variables shown below:
+3. Provide your Azure credentials on a per-session basis by setting any group of environment variables shown below:

 .. code-block:: shell